xKDR/TSFrames.jl/README.md

 All or any contributions are welcome, small or large.
 Please feel free to fork the repository and submit a Pull Request.

+## Acknowledgements

+We gratefully acknowledge the JuliaLab at MIT for financial support for this project.